 Have you been charged with assault or battery in Louisiana?
 Are you concerned about your future?

 During this difficult time, you need to put your case in the hands of a top defense attorney with the knowledge and experience to effectively fight for your rights and produce the best outcome.
-With a history of successfully getting justice for our clients, an assault & battery attorney at The Johnson Firm is your partner throughout the entire process.
+With a history of successfully getting justice for our clients, you can trust that an Lake Charles assault & battery lawyer at The Johnson Firm will be your partner throughout the entire process.

 Whether you’re located in the Lake Charles area or one of the surrounding cities in Louisiana, we’d love to help you with your case.